krlvm/PowerTunnel-Android/README.md

 When there's some troubles with resolving using the choosen custom provider, resolving is going on with the system's DNS settings.

+#### How to specify my favorite DNS provider
+Just type its address in the settings.
+If the address is starting with `https://` it will be recognized as DoH provider.

 ## Doesn't work
 Most likely your ISP blocked the website you need by IP address, so only encrypted tunnel (VPN/Tor) can help you.